andycranston/pixeldetail/README.md

 of the three numbers in the RGB value are the same.

-Finally a pixel which has the RGB value (0,0,0) is just an empty black pixel box and, similarly, a pixel which has the RGB value (255,255,255) is an empty white pixel box.
+Finally a pixel which has the RGB value (0,0,0) is just an empty black pixel box and a pixel which has the RGB value (255,255,255) is an empty white pixel box.

 Note that the new file name is based on the original file name - the